 - Cloud-based OpenStack operators

-In order to get the full spectrum of VM monitoring with ManageEngine, you would probably have to get both OpManager and Applications Manager.
+To get the full spectrum of VM monitoring with ManageEngine, you would probably have to get both OpManager and Applications Manager.
 The good news is that these two utilities are built on the same platform.
 They integrate seamlessly and can even share data.
 Both OpManager and Applications Manager will run on either Windows or Linux.
 You can get a free version of OpManager to monitor up to 10 devices.

 The dashboard of Application Manager includes several panels.
 The main communication medium in the dashboard consists of line graphs based on live data.
 The interface includes a large number of screens that all either contain lists of events or graphic representations such as pie charts, line graphs, and histograms.